chriscarterxyz/heap/README.md

 This means that the max value is accessible in constant time (O(1)) simply by looking at the root element of the node, implemented here in `heap_peek()`.
 This is useful in applications where items must be queued and accessed according to priority.
 Pushing to the heap (`heap_push()`) adds a new element to the heap and re-heapifys to preserve the heap property.
 Popping (`heap_pop()`) returns and removes the root element and also re-heapifys.
 Heapification takes O(lg(n)) time.

-It only stores integers for now.
-I may template it in the future.